ken-warren/SalesStoreAnalysis/README.md

-# Sales Data Analysis with MySQL and Power BI
+# A Deep Dive Into W3Store Sales

 ## 1. Project Overview
 This project demonstrates a full data cleaning, normalization and visualization process using: